 Does this project include any of the following activities: development, construction, rehabilitation that will increase residential densities, or conversion?

-If so, within 1 mile of the project site, are there any current or planned stationary aboveground storage containers:
+If so, within one mile of the project site, are there any current or planned stationary aboveground storage containers:

 Is the Separation Distance from the project acceptable based on standards in the regulation?

-The Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
-A diked container is not the same as a double walled container.
-A doubled-walled container, for ASD calculations, is a container without a dike, and it shall be evaluated as a single-walled container.
-The regulation only considers storage tank contents that are products classified as flammable or combustible.
-This information can be found in the Material Safety Data Sheet.
-Once the volume of the container (gallons), dike dimensions, and phase of state of the product (liquid or gas) are known, the ASD can be calculated by either using the electronic calculator.
+For proposed development activities in proximity to aboveground storage tanks (ASTs) that are not excluded by the exceptions listed, the Acceptable Separation Distance (ASD) can be calculated based on the volume of the container, the contents, and whether or not the container is diked.
+If there are multiple such tanks to consider, use the Fact Sheet: Determining Which Tanks to Evaluate for ASD.
+Once the volume of the container (gallons), dike dimensions, and phase of state of the product (liquid or gas) are known, the ASD can be calculated using the electronic calculator.

 The ASD is measured from the center of the assessed container to the perimeter of the proposed HUD–assisted project site.
 If the ASD is not met, mitigation is required, or another site must be considered.
-Options to mitigation are discussed in the HUD guidebook Acceptable Separation Distance.
+Mitigation options are discussed in the HUD guidebook Acceptable Separation Distance.

-If the separation distance is not acceptable, a barrier is required to mitigate the project.
+If the separation distance is not acceptable, mitigation is required.
 Otherwise, the project should be moved to a different location.
-Work with a licensed engineer to determine whether an existing barrier (natural or man-made) is sufficient mitigation or to design a barrier.
-For more guidance on barriers and mitigation, contact Nelson Rivera, a licensed engineer at HUD, at firstname.lastname@example.org or 202-402-4455.
+A technical evaluation by a licensed engineer must be conducted to determine whether an existing barrier (natural or man-made) is sufficient mitigation or to design a barrier.
+For more guidance on barriers and mitigation, contact Nelson Rivera, a licensed engineer at HUD, at email@example.com or 202-402-4455.

 Does the proposed HUD-assisted project include a hazardous facility (a facility that mainly stores, handles or processes flammable or combustible chemicals such as bulk fuel storage facilities and refineries)?